 Even when they were all exposed to the outside view, they collectively ignored it.

-How we avoid such thinking in out strategy away days
+How we avoid such thinking in our annual strategy off-sites

 The Planning Fallacy describes plans and forecasts that are: